 Discuss with your neighbour

 People are sometimes unaware that their equipment or activities are causing a nuisance.
-Ipswich City Council encourages all residents and business operators to talk to their neighbours first about nuisance problems and only make a complaint if the issue remains unresolved.
+Ipswich City Council encourages all residents to talk to their neighbours first about nuisance problems and only make a report if the issue remains unresolved.

-Before you proceed with lodging a complaint, please refer to the below questions to see if Council is the appropriate contact for your issue.
+Before you proceed with making a report, please refer to the below questions to confirm if council is the appropriate contact for your issue.

 1. Does the noise relate to music, loud stereos, parties and rowdy behaviour or burglar alarms?